IHE/RAD.IRA/input/pagecontent/rad-x7.md

 This message is a [FHIRcast Unsubscription Response](https://build.fhir.org/ig/HL7/fhircast-docs/2-4-Subscribing.html#unsubscribe).
 The Subscriber is the FHIRcast Subscriber.
 The Manager is the FHIRcast Hub.

 If the Manager successfully processed the request, the Manager shall respond with an HTTP 202 “Accepted” response.

+The Manager shall return `400` Bad Request error if:
+- the `hub.channel.type` is not `websocket`
+- the `hub.topic` is empty
+- the `hub.mode` is `unsubscribe` and there is no `hub.channel.endpoint` or its value is empty
+- the `hub.channel.endpoint` does not match the websocket associated to the Sender

 The HTTP body of the response shall consist of a JSON object containing an element name `hub.channel.endpoint` and a value for the WSS URL that is associated to the Sender.